Greg’s blog

 Stage 1: Ollama for Exploration

 I started with Ollama, largely because it is the path of least resistance.
-I just pulled the Docker container using a single command, and pulling a model was a simple copy-paste of its name into the OpenWebUI frontend.
-So, having something running locally with a working chat interface took about five minutes total.
+I pulled the Docker container with a single command.
+In OpenWebUI, pulling a model was just a matter of pasting its name into the frontend.
+So, getting a local model with a working chat interface took about five minutes.
 This was exactly what I needed at this stage: a low-friction way to get a feel for what local models are capable of.

 I experimented with a handful of models, typed in basic prompts, and formed initial impressions.
 Could a local model actually help with coding tasks?
-Was the quality anywhere near ChatGPT level?
+Was the quality comparable to ChatGPT?
 Ollama gave me answers to these questions without requiring any technical deep-dives.

 Stage 2: Ollama as an OpenAI-Compatible Endpoint

-After getting comfortable with the basics, I wanted to test integrations.
+Once comfortable with the basics, I wanted to test integrations.
 Could I plug a local model into tools that expect an OpenAI API?
-Fortunately, Ollama serves an OpenAI-compliant endpoint out of the box (/v1/chat/completions), so I used it as a drop-in replacement for testing various client applications and scripts.
+Fortunately, Ollama serves an OpenAI-compatible endpoint out of the box (/v1/chat/completions), so I used it as a drop-in replacement for testing various client applications and scripts.

 This stage was short-lived but informative.
 It confirmed that local models could indeed function as API backends, opening up possibilities beyond just chatting in a web interface.
-But I also hit the natural limits of this approach: limited control over inference parameters, no visibility into what was happening under the hood, and growing curiosity about whether I could get better performance.
+But I also hit the natural limits of this approach: limited control over details such as KV-cache type and GPU layer offload; limited benchmark reproducibility; no visibility into what was happening under the hood; and growing curiosity about whether I could get better performance.

 Stage 3: llama.cpp as My Personal LLM Endpoint

-I substituted Ollama with llama.cpp, which has evolved significantly since its early days.
-It now includes its own web-based UI for quick testing and token generation inspection, which effectively bridges the usability gap that Ollama originally filled.
+I replaced Ollama with llama.cpp, which has evolved significantly since its early days.
+It now includes its own web-based UI for quick testing and token generation inspection, bridging the usability gap that Ollama originally filled.
 But more importantly, llama.cpp offers far greater control over inference: GPU layer offloading, custom batch sizes, KV cache configuration, and a multitude of quantization options.

 The Model Zoo: Testing What Fits (Qwen, Gemma, and GaMS)